Trump victory shocks global firms reliant on open trade

 But industry executives and analysts said aviation had a history of riding out economic and political shocks.
 On average, plane makers insist, air traffic doubles every 15 years.

 "If there are brakes on trade, there could be some impact on international travel.
-But you have seen more or less 5 percent annual growth in traffic for decades," Lundquist said.
+But you have seen more or less 5 percent annual growth in traffic for decades," said veteran U.S. aerospace consultant Jerrold Lundquist, managing director of The Lundquist Group.

-And the defence industry could benefit, as a Trump administration spends more on the military and encourages even allies to shoulder more of the security cost.
-Defence stocks, including listed land mine manufacturer Ishikawa Seisaku, jumped.
+And the defense industry could benefit, as a Trump administration spends more on the military and encourages even allies to shoulder more of the security cost.
+Defence stocks, including listed land mine manufacturer Ishikawa Seisaku (6208.T), jumped.

-After a bitter election campaign, trade experts said it remained unclear how Trump's statements in favour of protectionist trade measures and tough immigration controls would translate into policy.
+After a bitter election campaign, trade experts said it remained unclear how Trump's statements in favor of protectionist trade measures and tough immigration controls would translate into policy.

-"The honest answer is that no one knows; even Trump himself doesn't know," said Bertrand Grabowski, a managing director at Germany's DVB Bank which specialises in financing trade.
+"The honest answer is that no one knows; even Trump himself doesn't know," said Bertrand Grabowski, a managing director at Germany's DVB Bank which specializes in financing trade.

 "He campaigned not on ideas but on anger and frustration."

 Tighter rules could impact Indian IT services firms supporting companies in the United States.
-Shares in companies like Infosys and Tata Consultancy Services were sharply down as Trump closed in on the White House.
+Shares in companies like Infosys (INFY.NS) and Tata Consultancy Services (TCS.NS) were sharply down as Trump closed in on the White House.

 But Narayana Murthy, co-founder of Infosys and a key figure in India's outsourcing industry, said realism would prevail.